 If any VIKINGTM Dry Suit (or component) is found to be defective under normal use and care during an applicable warranty period, Ansell will repair, replace or refund the purchase price of the VIKINGTM Dry Suit, free of charge, at the sole discretion of Ansell.
 This is the exclusive remedy provided by Ansell under this warranty.
-To obtain warranty service, either contact your local authorised dealer, visit https://protective.ansell.com or contact Ansell Customer Service on telephone number +46 (0)10 205 1800.
+To obtain warranty service, either contact your local authorised dealer or contact Ansell Customer Service on telephone number +46 (0)10 205 1800 or by email at order.protective@ansell.com.
 If a repair is performed at no charge under this warranty, the date of purchase by the ultimate purchaser remains as the date for the start of the warranty.
 A new warranty period does not begin when service is performed.